matt-ewan-laws/auto_cli/README.md

   - `data/`: This directory contains additional data files that may be used by the application.

-    - `commands.json`: A JSON file that provides a condensed version of the command library or an alternative data source.
+    - `index.yaml`: A JSON file that provides a condensed version of the command library.

+    - `...`: Specific commands.

   - `index.html`: which serves as the entry point for the React application.